- Click here for more information on Satan’s temptation of Abraham and Isaac.

 4 Then Yeshua began saying to them, “A PROPHET is not without honor except in his hometown, among his relatives, and in his own house.”
 5 He was not able to do any miracle, except that He laid hands on a few sick people and healed them.
 6 And He was astonished because of their unbelief.[a]
 And He was going around among the villages teaching.

 The SECOND SIMILARITY is that their BIRTH NIGHTS were quite similar.
 It is recorded in the HOLY BIBLICAL SCRIPTURES (Book of Jasher) that when Abraham was born, “A STAR APPEARED IN THE SKY ABOVE HIS BIRTH PLACE”.
-One of the most important persons at Nimrod’s court in Ur of the Chaldees in Babel, or Babylonia, was Terah, the son of Nahor, a great-great grandson of Eber.
-Terah had three sons, Abram, Nahor, and Haran.
+Some star gazers who were also some of the most important persons at Nimrod’s court in Ur of the Chaldees in Babel, or Babylonia saw the large star swallowing four stars on the four corners of the earth.
+This meant that Abraham was going to be a great man in the earth.

 It is also recorded in the BRIT CHADASHAH (in English, NEW COVENANT / NEW TESTAMENT) Gospels that when YAHUSHUA was born, “A STAR APPEARED IN THE SKY ABOVE HIS BIRTH PLACE“.